numbats/bf/week4/activities.md

- * Produce forecasts using an appropriate benchmark method for household wealth (`hh_budget`).
-Plot the results using `autoplot()`.
- * Produce forecasts using an appropriate benchmark method for Australian takeaway food turnover (`aus_retail`).
-Plot the results using `autoplot()`.

-  * Compute seasonal naïve forecasts for quarterly Australian beer production from 1992.
+1. Create a tsibble with total Holiday travellers for Victoria and Queensland from the `tourism` data set.
+Plot the series.
+What do you see?

+2. Generate 4 year ahead forecasts from all four benchmarks.
+Plot them using `autoplot()`.
+Comment in the resulting forecasts.

+3. Plot the residuals from the most appropriate benchmark using `gg_tsresiduals()`.
+What do you see?

-  * Test if the residuals are white noise.
+4. Test if the residuals are white noise.
 What do you conclude?

- * Create a training set for household wealth (`hh_budget`) by withholding the last four years as a test set.
- * Fit all the appropriate benchmark methods to the training set and forecast the periods covered by the test set.
- * Compute the accuracy of your forecasts.
-Which method does best?
- * Repeat the exercise using the Australian takeaway food turnover data (`aus_retail`) with a test set of four years.
+5. Use `accuracy()` to evaluate Which benchmark fits the data best.

+6. Plot point and interval forecasts from the most appropriate benchmark.

+7. Now try a decomposition forecasting model.

+8. Use a test set of last 3 years to check forecast accuracy.

+9. Now use time series cross-validation to check forecast accuracy.